wagdav/thewagner.net/content/2020-07-10-Rust-Concurrency-patterns.markdown

 # Go

-[Rob Pike's version][GoVersion] of the search function performs the three kinds of search queries concurrently and sends the search requests to replicated back-end servers to reduce tail latency.
+[Rob Pike's version][GoVersion] of the search function executes the three kinds of search queries concurrently and sends the search requests to replicated back-end servers to reduce tail latency.